-- Participant behavior was evaluated as competitive in the 2025/2026 BRA.
-The offers of most market sellers were competitive after the Commission order corrected the definition of the market seller offer cap.
-12 Market power mitigation measures were applied when the capacity market seller failed the market power test for the auction, the submitted sell offer exceeded the defined offer cap, and the submitted sell offer, absent mitigation, would increase the market clearing price.
+- The local market structure was evaluated as not competitive.
+For almost every auction held, all LDAs have failed the TPS test, which is conducted at the time of the auction.11 - Participant behavior was evaluated as not competitive in the 2025/2026 BRA.
+The offers of most market sellers were competitive after the Commission order corrected the definition of the market seller offer cap.12 Market power mitigation measures were applied when the capacity market seller failed the market power test for the auction, the submitted sell offer exceeded the defined offer cap, and the submitted sell offer, absent mitigation, would increase the market clearing price.
 However, a significant level of categorically exempt resources did not offer and the result was to increase the clearing prices above the competitive level. - Market performance was evaluated as not competitive based on the 2025/2026 Base Residual Auction as a result of the failure to offer of categorically exempt resources, the flaws in the Effective Load Carrying Capability (ELCC) design including the failure to correctly define the reliability contribution of thermal resources in the winter and the failure to include reliability must run (RMR) capacity in the supply curve. - Market design was evaluated as mixed because while there are many positive features of the capacity market design, there are several features of the RPM design which still threaten competitive outcomes.
-These include the details of PJM's ELCC implementation, the failure to apply the RPM must offer requirement consistently, the inclusion of performance assessment interval (PAI) penalties, the exclusion of RMR resources from supply, the use of gross CONE as the maximum price on the VRR curve, the definition of DR which permits inferior products to substitute for capacity, the replacement capacity issue, the definition of unit offer parameters, and the inclusion of imports which are not substitutes for internal capacity resources.
+These include the details of PJM's ELCC implementation, the failure to apply the RPM must offer requirement consistently to demand resources, the inclusion of performance assessment interval (PAI) penalties, the exclusion of RMR resources from supply, the use of gross CONE as the maximum price on the VRR curve, the definition of DR which permits inferior products to substitute for capacity, the replacement capacity issue, the definition